Squid Proxy: Filter clients by IP and MAC

 3) Rule filtering domains by client MACs

-In this case, we want some clients with MAC in the file (/etc/squid/SRC_MAC.txt) not to have permission to access some domains.
-Other clients on the network will be able to access the domains usually.
+Other clients on the network will be able to access the domains normally.

-This type of domain filtering based on the client’s MAC is interesting when we want to prioritize some clients in the network.
-This way, priority clients can typically access, while others suffer access restrictions.
+This type of domain filtering based on the client’s MAC can be interesting when we want to give priority to some clients on the network.
+We could do the same configuration for IP.

 acl Safe_ports port 80 # http